-Here at Manna, we are determined to make healthy eating accessible for all residents of Montgomery County.
-We now offer a choice of a one time class or a series of eight Manny cooking classes that span the entire school year.
+We are determined to make healthy eating accessible for all residents of Montgomery County.
+When schools are in-person, we teach one time classes or a series of eight Manny cooking classes that span the entire school year.
 In the series, we will touch on topics such as whole grains, proteins, fruits and vegetables, and much more!
 We align our nutrition concepts with cooking lessons for an hour of an engaging, hands-on learning experience.
 We also provide cooking classes for adults on Manny.
 With our adults, we still talk about nutrition topics but our cooking lessons are a little more involved.

-Interested in any of our other Nutrition Education Opportunities?
+Interested in our other Nutrition Education Opportunities?
 Please click here to find out more.

 Would you like Manny, the Mobile Kitchen and Pop-Up Pantry Vehicle to make an appearance at your next community event?
 When COVID-19 restrictions are no longer in place, we can accommodate a variety of event requests, including health fairs, school meet and greets, and donor-driven events, based on our availability.
-Please click here to place an event request.
+Please click here to schedule a call and find out more.